Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 LookupTable statusTable = globalCache.GetLookupTable("status", true); // don't load, if not in cache
 ```

-If the cached data for a lookup table has changed, and you want to refresh it in the lookup cache, then you can call the `RemoveLookupTable`, and that lookup table will be reloaded next time you try to access it, as shown below.
+If the cached data for a lookup table has changed, and you want to refresh it in the lookup cache, then you can call the `RemoveLookupTable`, and that lookup table will be reloaded the next time you try to access it, as shown below.

 ```cs
 globalCache.RemoveLookupTable("status"); // clear cached lookup table to be reloaded next time